skeep/resume/README.md

 Bangalore, India
 Digital Technology Specialist
 2012 - Present
-* Working as an architect on-site for clients across the globe.
+* Working as an architect for past 3 years at clients in South-Asian & Latin American nations.
 Involved in estimation, scope management and delivery of hybrid apps & progressive web apps.
-Couple of them with user base of more than 25 million.
+Current engagement has user base of more than 30 million.
 * Rewrote a large financial profiling tool front-end using angular 1.4.
 Resulting in improvement of practice revenue by 20%.
 The codebase is still stable and maintained after 3 years.
 * Regularly participate in client hackathons to reimagine business process and deliver minimum viable products and have played key role in winning 3 clients.
-* Actively involved in establishing the front-end engineering practice within the organization.
-Responsibilities include hiring, grooming new joiners/ fresher & interns, as well as consulting other teams on architecture review, process optimization.
+* Actively involved in establishing the engineering practice within the firm.
+Responsibilities include hiring, mentoring new joiners/ fresher & interns, as well as consulting other teams on architecture review, process optimization.
-* Core member of JSChannel conference (http://2017.jschannel.com/) from 2013 since beginning.
+* Founder member of JSChannel conference (http://2017.jschannel.com/).
 Session on AngularJS directive - https://www.youtube.com/watch?v=tHe45LpaEhM

 ### Accenture